Arturro43/idontuseit/README.md

 ## Roadmap

-- Move from Framer to privacy-friendly alternative.
+- Move from Framer to privacy-friendly alternative (self hosting) [priority]
-- Add page with alternatives to popular services (https://github.com/Arturro43/privacy-links integration?).
+- Add page with alternatives to popular services (integration with https://github.com/Arturro43/privacy-links?).
-- Enhance UI/UX.
+- Enhance UI/UX, especially for mobile users.
+- Add more languages.